 Here are this month’s new and improved features in Blackboard Ultra.
 For more details, please follow the links below:

-The full list of June updates including Course Link improvements are available on the Blackboard Help Center website.
+The full list of July updates is available on the Blackboard Help Center website.